Neonatal Sepsis Medication

 Piperacillin

 Piperacillin is an acylampicillin with excellent activity against Pseudomonas aeruginosa.
 It is also effective against Klebsiella pneumoniae, Proteus mirabilis, B fragilis, Serratia marcescens, and many strains of Enterobacter.
-Administer it in combination with an aminoglycoside.
+It is most often given in combination with the beta-lactamase inhibitor tazobactam.

 Erythromycin base (Erythrocin, Ery-Tab, EryPed, E.E.S.)